The Sun Youth Forum was established in 1956 by Las Vegas Sun founder and publisher Hank Greenspun.

 Over the last 50-plus years, there has been one overriding caveat to the program.
 Greenspun insisted that the Sun Youth Forum be purely a program where young people spoke and there would be no adult interference with their thoughts and ideas.
 The goal was for students to express their opinions and for community leaders to listen and learn.

 The first Sun youth program featured 96 students from five different high schools.
 In those early years, the Youth Forum was a one-day program that included luncheon entertainment from the likes of Bill Cosby, Woody Allen, Nat King Cole, Louis Prima and others.
-The afternoon sessions were followed by an evening banquet.

 Other than adding sessions to each topic to accommodate the growing number of students, the format has not wandered from the original premise of being an outlet for students to talk about subjects that affect their lives.